Imtiazsalaf-01/azure-search-openai-demo/README.md

-# 🙂RAG chat app with Azure OpenAI and Azure AI Search (Python)
+# 🌊AZURE Search OPEN AI - DEMO

 #  A Microsoft initiative -
 # Implemented by Edunet Foundation - In collaboration with - All India Council for Technical Education